Martchus/tageditor/README.md

 ## Build instructions
 The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [tagparser](https://github.com/Martchus/tagparser) and is built the same way as these libaries.
 For basic instructions checkout the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).
+When the Qt GUI is enabled, Qt 5 and [qtutilities](https://github.com/Martchus/qtutilities) are required, too.

 ### Building with Qt 5 GUI
 The following Qt 5 modules are requried: core concurrent gui network widgets declarative/script webenginewidgets/webkitwidgets